Amirk97/IIR_IP_SystemVerilog/README.md

 ![state machine](images/sm.png)

 - The state machine is a mixture of Mealy and Moore, since for minimum latency I wanted to load in the data into the taps asap
-- The ready/valid signals on both input and output interface work copperatively.
+- The ready/valid signals on both input and output interface work cooperatively.

 ## C model verification against the Matlab
 In order to verify the C model functionality, the outputs from the model was compared against the Matlab model.
-So first specific coefficients were selected and for those specific coefficients the bode diagram was ploted in Matlab and then same objective was pursued for the C model (with floating-point implementation) but with limited data points and sampling rate.
+So first specific coefficients were selected and for those specific coefficients the bode diagram was plotted in Matlab and then same objective was pursued for the C model (with floating-point implementation) but with limited data points and sampling rate.
 The result is brought in below:

 ![Bode plots](images/bode_plots.png)